The automotive seating industry riding into the future

 Meanwhile the Cover Carving Technology pioneered by Faurecia seeks to free designers from the traditional limitations of seat foam and trim, enabling them to create unconventional or customized surfaces and smooth transitions.
 It, too, could prove useful in the growing market for shared vehicles.

 “Because it can create a surface design that catches less dirt and debris, we will have seat systems that are easier to clean, maintain and potentially even replace, so that we can support these much higher-duty use cases,” says Hotary.
 “We think these durability and refurbishment scenarios, in order to greatly extend the life of the seat system, will be very important.”

-Finally, the drive to cut weight – seats typically contribute 6% of a car’s mass, according to Faurecia – means that new structural materials and manufacturing processes are being developed.
+Finally, the drive to cut weight – seats typically contribute six percent of a car’s mass, according to Faurecia – means that new structural materials and manufacturing processes are being developed.

-Adient is replacing metal with multi-material systems in its CAMISMA research seats, which have proved just as safe as conventional structures in safety testing, but are 40% lighter.
+Adient is replacing metal with multi-material systems in its CAMISMA research seats, which have proved just as safe as conventional structures in safety testing, but are 40 percent lighter.
 They will be available on production models from 2019.

 Seating concepts for autonomous driving

 Looking further ahead, the advent of autonomous vehicles is set to reshape automotive seating, in every sense.
 In particular, the prospect of different – and changing – seating positions will present exciting challenges.
 Says Adient’s Gould, "We’ve gone through some of these changes in offices, where Gesture Chairs defined new postures and there are now new ways for people to sit because they’re working with a tablet or iPhone.
 We’re going to see similar things happening in automotive interiors as people are allowed to behave and interact in different ways inside the vehicles."